-The AoA Atmospheric Effects Cameras now include five, completely procedural, shader based cameras for DAZ Studio.
+The AoA Atmospheric Effects Cameras are four, completely procedural, shader based cameras for DAZ Studio.
 While the primary purpose of these are to produce fog and light reacting volumetric atmospheres they also include fun extras such as vignette, color correction and contrast adjustment.
 All effects appear right in the render and do not require any post work.